-- Upad charges £75 (£62.50 + VAT) Charged to the tenant for comprehensive referencing
+- Upad charges £75 (£62.50 + VAT) charged to the tenant for comprehensive referencing

 - The landlord may ask for a holding deposit to secure the property and take the property off the market

 - The holding deposit should usually be no more than the equivalent of 1 week’s rent.
 This amount should be taken off the first rental payment or refunded as a lump sum when you have successfully passed referencing and the tenancy begins

 - The terms of the deposit should be clear to both parties, including under what circumstances it would and wouldn’t be returned (for example, if you decide not to go ahead with the property or fail references due to giving false information)

 - Do not hand over any money before you see the property and avoid taking cash to the viewing itself.